 So now we know that claying and polishing are very different processes, which should you be doing?

-Claying should be done before polishing, and never before it.
+Claying should be done before polishing, and never after it.

 Claying removes contaminants which allows the polish to work properly.
 If these contaminants are not removed by clay before polishing, then the polishing process can introduce more scratches.
 Claying also causes light swirls, since it is abrasive, which can be removed by polishing during the next step of the detailing process.